andyOR/Analytics-with-SAS/README.md

 ## Chapter 4.
 Data Partition

 ### This chapter contain data splitting techniques from the mother dataset to gain insights into data.
-Data splitting helps in structural analysis of the data by filering on conditions and printing the results into better formats
+Data splitting helps in structural analysis of the data by filering on conditions and printing the results into better formats.

+#### a.
+Data splitting by variables
+#### b. sum, product operations on variables
+#### c.
+Converting data into other formats of PDF, RTF, html,etc
+#### d.
+Renaming data variables